MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-analytics.md

 In this section, you will import and run sample notebooks.

-1. Import one of the notebooks below to Azure Databricks workspace.
-Import the notebooks under the same folder as `MagClass` notebook.
+1. Download one of the notebooks below to your local drive.

    * [Affiliation and Partner Affiliations Analysis](https://github.com/Azure-Samples/microsoft-academic-graph-pyspark-samples/blob/master/src/AffiliationSample.ipynb)
    * [Repository Publications Analysis](https://github.com/Azure-Samples/microsoft-academic-graph-pyspark-samples/blob/master/src/RepositorySample.ipynb)

+1. Import the notebooks to Azure Databricks workspace under the same folder as `MagClass` notebook.

 1. Attach a cluster to the notebook.